-Even after Helen had been out for some time she could barely see sufficiently to avoid collisions.
-The air, weighted by a low-hung roof of clouds, was surcharged with the electric suspense of an impending storm, and seemed to sigh and tremble at the hint of power in leash.
+EVEN AFTER Helen had been out for some time she could barely see sufficiently to avoid collisions.
+The air, weighted by a low-hung roof of clouds, was surcharged with the electric suspense of an impending power in leash.
 It was that pause before the conflict wherein the night laid finger upon its lips.